U.S. International Tax Services

 Tax authorities send letters to taxpayers every year for various reasons including random audit selection, items missing from the tax return that preparer was not aware of (K-1s, W-2s, etc.) as well as errors that require fixing.

 For a small fee of $95, we will represent you in the event of an audit or if you receive a notice/letter from the IRS or state tax authority.

 The APP includes phone calls with you, with the IRS and/or with the state tax department, written correspondence, special calculations, etc.

 We assume that all eligible individual clients will choose to enroll.
 If you decide to opt out, please let us know before the return is filed.
 Keep in mind that our representation will be based on an hourly fee between $200 and $350 per hour with a minimum fee of $300.

 Within the statute of limitation, the IRS has 3 years to audit a tax return.

 Eligible clients are individual clients with a gross income of up to $1,100,000 during the tax year.

 The APP covers up to 4 hours of representation in the event of a notice/letter and up to 10 hours in the event of an audit.

-The APP is for the 2020 individual tax returns.
+The APP is for the current tax year individual tax returns.
 These plans are sold on an annual basis.
 The purchase of one plan does not include previous or future tax years.